troldal/OpenXLSX/python/library/pybind11/docs/advanced/cast/eigen.rst

-When passing a 2-dimensional 1xN or Nx1 array to Eigen, the Eigen type must have matching dimensions: That is, you cannot pass a 2-dimensional Nx1 numpy array to an Eigen value expecting a row vector, or a 1xN numpy array as a column vector argument.
+When passing a 2-dimensional 1xN or Nx1 array to Eigen, the Eigen type must have matching dimensions: That is, you cannot pass a 2-dimensional Nx1 numpy array to an Eigen getValue expecting a row vector, or a 1xN numpy array as a column vector argument.

 On the other hand, pybind11 allows you to pass 1-dimensional arrays of length N